louayfarah/COVID-19-Propagation-Analysis-and-Prediction/README.txt

 -------------------------------HOW TO USE THE PREDICTOR?----------------------------------

-1)Run 'predict.py' file, located in 'COVID-19 propagation predictor\Application\predictor' directory
+1)Run 'predict.py' file, located in 'COVID-19-Propagation-Analysis-and-Prediction\Application\predictor' directory.

 --------------------------------HOW TO UPDATE THE PREDICTOR?-------------------------------

-1)Run 'update.py' file, located in 'COVID-19 propagation predictor\Application\predictor' directory
+1)Run 'update.py' file, located in 'COVID-19-Propagation-Analysis-and-Prediction\Application\predictor' directory.

 ----------------HOW TO INSTALL PYTHON AND THE REQUIRED LIBRARIES AND MODULES?--------------

-1)Install the latest version of python from the official website: 'www.python.org' 2)open the terminal, than type this 4 commands:
+1)Install the latest version of python from the official website: 'www.python.org'.
+2)open the terminal, than type this 4 commands:
 			'pip install pandas'
 		        'pip install matplotlib'